InfAmelia/Hilarious/README.txt

 * gifshead.html
 * kittens.html

+Runtime: [Dictionary 100] => 1.7s
+Runtime: [Dictionary 1000] => 16.1s

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~@

 Things left to do:

-1. Figure out how to isolate commenter names, and comment text (should roll over from last build)
-2. Figure out API for page submission.
+.
+Figure out API for page submission.
-3. Figure out how to add comments / control necessary bot-users.
+.
+Figure out how to add comments / controlling submissions.
-4. Figure out how to make this server-ready.
+.
+Figure out how to make this server-ready.
+.
+Write recursive visiting to re-build each post.
+.
+Figure out how to isolate commenter names.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~@